Table of Contents

 }

-The structure follows the guidelines of JCOBridge:
+The structure follows the JCOBridge guidelines:

 public class Predicate<TObject> : JVMBridgeListener